Opinion: Germany is fighting for its identity | DW | 01.09.2019

 On the 80th anniversary of WWII's first battle, the right-wing populist AfD party scored its strongest-ever results in two states.
 Germany is now wrestling with itself, says DW's Editor-in-Chief Ines Pohl.

 In the early morning hours of September 1, 1939, Germany began the Second World War with an attack on Poland.
-To follow were unspeakable atrocities including millions of dead and wounded, innumerable rapes, displaced persons and a world that's still recovering from the destructive rage of the Nazis.
+Unspeakable atrocities followed, including millions of dead and wounded, innumerable rapes, displaced persons and a world that is still recovering from the destructive rage of the Nazis.

 Exactly 80 years later, a German political party that campaigns for votes primarily on a platform of nationalistic ideas and racist exclusion is celebrating double-digit successes in two former East German states.
 These are the best results in the party’s short history: Within just a few years, it has managed to rise from a small fringe party to the second-strongest political force in the state parliaments.
 Polls had predicted it could become the top party in Saxony; that did not come to pass, but there is no room for rejoicing in its close second-place finish.